ZECTIME · ZK RECEIPTS

 Receipt model

 The split between public receipt and private opening is the core privacy boundary.
 Share the public receipt; reveal the opening only when you need to prove the file.
+The web receipt is a blind-commitment receipt, not the standalone Halo2 proof binary.

 FieldVisibilityPurpose